 What is BookRenter?

-BookRenter, established in 2008, is a prominent player in the educational affordability space, enabling students to rent textbooks at substantial discounts compared to retail prices.
-The company leverages innovative pricing and operational systems to offer competitive rates, high-quality books, and flexible rental options.
-With a catalog exceeding 3 million titles and serving hundreds of thousands of students across over 5,000 U.S. campuses, BookRenter has demonstrated rapid expansion, growing at over 300% annually.
-Headquartered in Campbell, California, the company's success is attributed to its strategic approach to the textbook rental market.
+BookRenter, established in 2008, is a prominent player in the educational affordability space, offering students the opportunity to rent textbooks at significantly reduced prices, often up to 75% off retail.
+The company leverages innovative pricing and operational systems to provide students with competitive pricing, high-quality books, and flexible rental options.
+With a catalog exceeding 3 million titles and serving hundreds of thousands of students across over 5,000 U.S. campuses, BookRenter has demonstrated rapid expansion, achieving growth rates exceeding 300% annually.
+Headquartered in Campbell, California, the company is backed by leading venture capital firms.

 How much funding has BookRenter raised?